Erica Blasberg

 Erica Paige Blasberg (July 14, 1984 – May 9, 2010) was an American professional golfer who played on the LPGA Tour.
 She attended the University of Arizona, and was the country's number 1 ranked college player as a freshman.
-She won the 2004 Laconia Savings Bank Golf Classic.
+In 2004, she won the Laconia Savings Bank Golf Classic.

-Early life
+Early life and education

-Blasberg was born in Orange, California, to Debra (who worked for Avis) and Mel Blasberg (who at the time worked in the automobile business, and then as a golf coach).
+Blasberg was born in Orange, California, on July 14, 1984, to Debra, who worked for Avis Car Rental, and Mel Blasberg, who at the time worked in the automobile business, and then as a golf coach).
 She was Jewish.
 She was raised in Corona, California, 40 miles east of Los Angeles.
 Her father had been raised on Long Island, New York, and attended Plainview High School, where he played for the golf team.

-She attended Coronita Elementary.
-She then went to Corona High School, where she had a 4.0 GPA, starred on the boys' golf team, and was the Mountain View League individual champion and MVP, graduating in 2002.
+She attended Coronita Elementary and then Corona High School, where she had a 4.0 GPA, starred on the boys' golf team, and was the Mountain View League individual champion and MVP, graduating in 2002.